-All regular full-time employees and all part-time employees with an established FTE status of 0.50 or greater are eligible for paid bereavement or compassion leave.
+Regular full-time and part-time staff employees with an established FTE status of 0.50 or greater are eligible for paid bereavement or compassion leave.

-When possible, an employee should notify his or her supervisor regarding the use of bereavement or compassion leave upon learning of the death of a family member or other triggering event.
-If this is not possible, an employee should notify his or her supervisor within a reasonable time frame to allow the supervisor to make appropriate staffing arrangements during the employee's absence.
+When possible, an employee should notify their manager regarding the use of bereavement or compassion leave upon learning of the death of a family member or other triggering event.
+If this is not possible, an employee should notify their manager within a reasonable time frame to allow the manager to make appropriate staffing arrangements during the employee's absence.